grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 #### Batching

 The Agent supports batching of traces.
-Batching helps better compress the data, reduce the number of outgoing connections, and is a recommended best practice.
+Batching helps better compress the data, reduces the number of outgoing connections, and is a recommended best practice.
 To configure it, refer to the `batch` block in the [config reference](https://github.com/grafana/agent/blob/main/docs/configuration-reference.md#tempo_instance_config).

 #### Attributes manipulation